Make-School-Courses/SPD-1.3-Team-Software-Project/README.md

 Students by the end of the course will be able to ...

-1. Manage Sprint Planning, Sprint Planning and SCRUM to
+1. Manage Sprint Planning, Sprint Planning and SCRUM to make progress on team project and ensure highest chances of success
-1. Utilize advanced Git & Github and Unix Utilities
+1. Utilize advanced Git & Github and Unix Utilities to streamline your coding effectiveness
-1. Navigate team dynamics including
+1. Navigate team dynamics of professional teams including conflict, delegation, prioritization, difficult conversations, expectation setting, defining roles and responsibilities
-1. Professional Communication
+1. Demonstrate a diverse and individualized set of professional skills necessary to succeed while at Make School and beyond
-1. Master
+1. Deliver a professional investor pitch for a product, articulating evidence of product-market fit, team competency, and product fidelity